Cost of LivingUpdated May 2026

 How does Akron compare to other midwest cities?

-Among midwestern cities in our database, Akron ranks near the middle for cost of living.
+Among midwestern cities in our database, Akron ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Cleveland and Pittsburgh.
 Use our comparison tool to see exact category-by-category differences.

 ← All costs in AkronCost of Living in all cities →All Cost of LivingOhio overviewCan I afford Akron?Living alone in AkronSalary needed in Akron